Local youth services

 Local in Salzburg City

-If you want a real local contact point, not only a hotline.
+If you need a real local contact point.

 These places are especially useful when you need something more concrete, longer-term, or closer to your district inside Salzburg City.